 Knowledge of diversity, equity, and inclusion (DEI) is required of all candidates for a Bachelor’s degree at UC San Diego.
 The Academic Senate has approved a list of courses to satisfy the DEI requirement, which may help you identify courses you could teach or develop.

-The Diversity Opportunities Database, managed by Academic Affairs, allows faculty members and candidates to search for volunteer activities that contribute to diversity in the areas of research, mentoring, teaching and community outreach, both on and off campus.
+The Diversity Initiatives Database allows faculty members and candidates to search for volunteer activities that contribute to diversity in the areas of research, mentoring, teaching and community outreach, both on and off campus.